Beijing; New York

-Dr. Xiang Wang is the Co-Chair of Orrick’s Global Advisory Board and Senior Partner for Asia and the head of Orrick’s China IP practice, splitting his time between three offices: Shanghai, Silicon Valley and Beijing, where he is the Managing Partner.
+Dr. Xiang Wang is the Co-Chair of Orrick’s Global Advisory Board and Senior Partner for Asia and the head of Orrick’s China IP practice, splitting his time between three offices: Shanghai, New York and Beijing, where he is the Managing Partner.

 Xiang has extensive experience in assisting local and foreign-based multinational companies with all aspects of their IP rights in the U.S., China and Asia, including IP litigation and arbitration, patent infringement, Section 337 U.S. International Trade Commission (ITC) investigations, patent office proceedings including inter partes reviews (IPR), IP due diligence and portfolio counseling, industrial espionage, trade secrets misappropriation, mass torts and product liability, securities litigation, the Foreign Corrupt Practices Act (FCPA), the Alien Tort Statute (ATCA) and the Racketeer Influenced and Corrupt Organizations Act (RICO) investigations and compliance.
 These matters have implicated a vast array of technologies, from software and electronics to renewable energy and medical devices as well as agricultural and building materials, to name just a few.
 Xiang also works extensively on cybersecurity & data privacy issues for both Chinese and international clients.